edf-re/gsp_solaris_PRD/README.md

 Firstly, Solaris is the platform upon which EDF can build the capability to optimize projects using the computational power of the cloud.
 This means that within minutes, Solaris can model 10,000 different project scenarios and configurations to show you the 5 most competitive versions to bid into an RFP.
 It is easliy accessible on your phone or tablet so that you have all the most recent assumptions, inforamtion and project details in real-time.

 Solaris is powered by the Centralized Assumptions Database.
 All the most recent, project-agnostic information and current market assumptions developed by Technical Services are uploaded to the Centralized Assumptions Database.
 Those assumptions are then automatically ingested into Solaris so that you no longer have to worry about an update to the solar-module roadmap or a forward price curve change.
 Solaris also uses the same processes as the Costing Database so that you know there won't be any surprises when you go to PFM and V&A for Pricing Committee on Friday.

+__What are the supporting metrics for the Success Metrics?__
+#### Happiness
+- Goal: For users (developers and originators) to feel like the platform is giving them a reliable answer, faster.
+- Signals: A satisfaction rating from a survey.
+- Metrics: Net Promoter Score, satisfaction, can you live without the product?

+#### Engagement
+- Goal: Maximize the number of project configurations considered by a developer.
+- Signals: Number of configurations generated for a project.
+- Metrics: Count of `analysis_ids`, average count per project, rate at which new projects are created.

+#### Adoption
+- Goal: For all of development to use the platform for solar project development.
+- Signals: Number of developers and originators within GSP activly using the platform on a daily basis.
+- Metrics: Percent of Development and Origination as daily active users.

+#### Retention
+- Goal: For GSP development users to rely on the product for thier daily work.
+- Signals: Number of repeat users within GSP Development.
+- Metrics: Repeat users, daily users, amount of time between user sessions.

+#### Task Success
+- Goal: For users to get an accurate predicted revenue stream.
+- Signals: The number of successful analyses performed on a project.
+- Metrics: Analysis count, analyses per week per project.

 ## Other considerations
 None at this time.